-Overall I think the kit and its contents are pretty good, it contains everything you need (except a monitor) to get a micro computer up and running for a kid.
-The colorful instruction booklets allows the learning of basics to be much more interesting rather than just sheets of text.
+Overall I think the kit and its contents are pretty good, and it contains everything you need (except a monitor) to get a microcomputer up and running for a kid.
+The colorful instruction booklets allow the learning of basics to be much more interesting rather than just sheets of text.

-The price is a bit higher sitting at around $150 which is a bit higher than other kits you find on the market such as the canakit but with the kano kit you get fantastic manuals, a mini keyboard that you won’t find in the cannakit.
-Also the canakit’s are more aimed at older people and might not be very good for children like the kano computer kit is.
+The price is a bit higher sitting at around $150 which is a bit higher than other kits you find on the market such as the Canakit, but with the kano kit, you get fantastic manuals, a mini keyboard that you won’t find in the Canakit.
+Also, the Canakit’s are more aimed at older people and might not be very good for children like the Kano computer kit is.

-If you don’t have a spare monitor with a HDMI port then you you will need to look at getting one.
+If you don’t have a spare monitor with an HDMI port then you will need to look at getting one.
 You can find great prices on monitors through the link below.